laxity7/yii2-scheduler/README.md

 - **Expressive, Fluent API:** Define schedules with readable methods like `->dailyAt('13:00')`, `->everyFiveMinutes()`, or `->weekly()`.
 - **Parameter Passing:** Pass parameters to your console commands and callbacks.
 - **Optional Locking:** By default, tasks can overlap.
 Use the `withoutOverlapping()` method to ensure a task runs only one instance at a time.
-- **Decoupled Architecture:** Uses a `KernelScheduleInterface` to separate the scheduler's logic from your application's task definitions.
+- **Decoupled Architecture:** Uses a `ScheduleKernelInterface` to separate the scheduler's logic from your application's task definitions.
 - **Configurable Mutex:** Utilizes any mutex component supported by Yii2 (`FileMutex`, `redis\Mutex`, `MysqlMutex`, etc.).
 - **Two Execution Modes:** Run as a persistent background worker using **Supervisor** or via a traditional **cron** entry.